gramineproject/gramine/Documentation/tutorials/pytorch/index.rst

 place on an untrusted platform such as a public cloud virtual machine.
 We also protect the model for cases where the model owner is concerned about protecting their IP.
-In particular, we highlight how to build the PPML framework based on PyTorch in an untrusted cloud using Intel SGX and Graphene.
+In particular, we highlight how to build the PPML framework based on PyTorch in an untrusted cloud using Intel SGX and Gramine.

 .. image:: ./img/intro-01.svg
    :target: ./img/intro-01.svg